-Yoghurt is one of the most important components of the modern Turkish diet and, certainly in my experience, there is rarely a table where it isn’t featured in some form or other; as part of a main dish, or as a dip mixed with a copious amount of chopped herbs, in a dessert or even as a drink – ayran, a refreshing blend of plain yogurt, ice-cold water and salt.
-On Mondays, our evening meal consists of various small plates of salads, rice dishes, hummus and a yoghurt-based dish that is designed to cut through the rainbow of flavours.
-It’s always fresh from the tub (I buy it by the litre) and mixed up with whatever I have in the fridge including the jugs of fresh dill, mint and parsley I keep on my kitchen window sill.
-There’s a Turkish proverb that states that ‘every man has his own style of eating yoghurt’ meaning that others may have a different way of doing things so we should learn to be tolerant.
-So, I might call this Turkish yoghurt but it may not be that Turkish in essence.
-Or maybe it is.
-It’s certainly inspired by the dozens of mezze-style feasts that we’ve shared with friends in and around Istanbul.
+Life in Turkey doesn’t happen without yoghurt.
+Indeed it is one of the most important components of the modern Turkish diet and there is rarely a table where it isn’t featured in some form or other; as part of a main dish, a condiment, a chilled soup, in a dessert or even as a drink – ayran, a refreshing blend of plain yogurt, ice-cold water and salt.
+On Tuesdays, our suppers consist of various small plates of salads, rice dishes, hummus and – this week – these za’atar-roasted aubergines with pomegranate and a yoghurt-based condiment that is designed to cut through the rainbow of flavours.
+The yoghurt is bought by the litre from our local Arabic grocery store and mixed up with whatever I have at home including fresh and dried herbs, garlic, lemon and various spices.
+There’s a Turkish proverb that states that ‘every man has his own style of eating yoghurt’ meaning that others may have a different way of doing things so we must always practice acceptance.

 1tsp of dried mint